dschil138/chatterstack/README.md

 <!-- # 👨‍💻 Chatterstack Base Library -->
 ## 📨 Getting Input
-Let's look at the fundamentals first. **Even if you plan to use the Advanced Library, I highly recommend you read the whole README in order, starting here.**

-The `user_input()` method is the same as the python `input()` method, except it also automatically appends the user input in a correctly-formatted dict to your conversation
+The `user_input()` method is the same as the python `input()` method, except it also automatically appends the user's input as a correctly-formatted dict to your conversation variable.

 ```py
 convo.user_input()